 - you can use either dried or fresh

-- Simply combine all the ingredients in a jar and shake well.
+Simply combine all the ingredients in a jar or shaker and shake well.
 Pour all over your salad before serving.

-A no-carb count salad that is perfect on its own, as a side dish (really good with the souvlaki inspired roast chicken) or stuffed in a pitta bread for lunch.
+A no-carb count salad that is perfect on its own, as a side dish or served with cooked meats, fish or marinated halloumi.

 If you want to add some complex carbohydrates for a more filling option then try some wholegrain couscous, quinoa or even sweet potato.